-All paths begin with undergraduate admissions where you able to explore all Purdue University has to offer.
+All paths begin with undergraduate admissions, where you will be able to explore all that Purdue University has to offer.

 If you have been out of high school for at least five years and your high school record is missing either Purdue's high school course requirements or grades, you are encouraged to review Purdue's community college roadmap to help you prepare to apply as a transfer student.

 Span Plan offers several academic scholarships for nontraditional undergraduate students as well as a childcare scholarship for our parenting students.
 The Span Plan Academic Scholarship application is due July 1 each year and the Childcare Assistance Scholarship is available each semester for our Span Plan students.

 Indiana residents are encouraged to review their eligibility for the state's Adult Student Grant.
 If not an Indiana resident, please check with your state to determine if any grants exist that may be used for education outside of your state.